zethriller/MRB-Updates/README.md

   * Pools > Leadership > Maneuvers
   * Pools > Leadership > Assault
   * Pools > Leadership > Tactics
+* The following Scrapper and Stalker Epic Pools powers have been modified
+  * Experimentation, Force of Will, and Sorcery are now mutually exclusive.
+In addition to a visual clue, there is a note about it in the powersets' descriptions.
+    _→ NOTE: Other epic sets to follow.
+Due to some scaling changes, these epic pools that Scrapper and Stalker previously shared are needing to be duplicated and made unique to each._
+* All valid ATs > Invulnerability > Unstoppable: This power no longer accepts Endurance Mod enhancements or sets.
+The Recovery buff in this power has never been enhanceable
+* Stalker > Ice Melee > Ice Patch: This power no longer states that it accepts Universal Damage or Stalker Archetype Origin sets, it has never accepted these enhancements

+### Dark Melee
+* All versions of Shadow Maul
+  * Arc increased from 45 to 120 degrees
+  * Recharge increased from 8 to 11 seconds
+  * Cast Time lowered from 3.07 to 2.35 seconds
+  * Target Cap increased from 5 (10) to 10 (16) for Brutes, Scrappers, and Stalkers (and Tankers)
+    _→ TODO: Damage scales have not yet been applied as the value in Mids differs from the previous value reported in the HC patch notes.
+These sets will need to be reviewed in full._

+### Dark Miasma
+* All versions of Twilight Grasp
+  * Accuracy increased from 1.0x to 1.2x
+    _→ TODO: Dark Miasma/Darkness Affinity for Controller, Corruptor, Mastermind, and others were all mirroring Defender values for certain powers.
+This is true for Mids as well (Ranged_Ones provide raw values).
+These need to be changed to the appropriate AT-modifier categories and values reviewed for accuracy._

 ### Pools
 * Experimentation, Force of Will, and Sorcery are now mutually exclusive.
 In addition to a visual clue, there is a note about it in the powersets' descriptions.